plone/plone.versioncheck/README.rst

      Color: White

 [I]nherited Pin
-     unused pin.
-If older than active pin color is gray, if newer yellow.
+     Unused pin.
+If older than active, the pin color is gray; if newer, it is yellow.

 [O]rphaned
-    If tracked, it shows if the package in the given configuration was used at all.
+    If tracked, it shows whether the package in the given configuration was used at all.
     Be careful with this information!
-    I.e. in a development buildout file other packages are used than in a live or continious integration buildout!
+    I.e. in a development buildout file, other packages are used than in a live or continuous integration buildout!
     Color: Magenta

 [X] Unpinnend
-    Tracked, but no pin in versions sections were found.
+    Tracked, but no pin in ``[versions]`` sections were found.
     Color: Red

 [U]pdate final release